European-XFEL/Karabo/src/templates/middleLayer/minimal/README.rst

 Testing
 =======

-Every Karabo device in Python represents is shipped as a regular python package.
+Every Karabo device in Python is shipped as a regular python package.
 In order to make the device visible to any device-server you have to install the package to Karabo's own Python environment.